-The Civil War Museum was housed at 18th and Pine Streets in Philadelphia until 2008, when it closed in anticipation of building a new museum in Philadelphia.
-An opening in 2014 is planned for the new museum.
-While the museum is closed, the collection is being cared for by the Gettysburg Foundation and stored at the Gettysburg Battlefield Museum and Visitors Center, where a special exhibition of material from the collection is planned for 2013.
-Artifacts are also on exhibit in Philadelphia at the new National Museum of American Jewish History and the African American Museum in Philadelphia.
+The Civil War Museum was housed at 18th and Pine Streets in Philadelphia from 1922 until 2008, when it closed.
+Since 2010 the collection has been cared for by the Gettysburg Foundation and stored at the Gettysburg Battlefield Museum and Visitors Center, where the collection was the centerpiece of the 150th anniversary exhibit "Treasures of the Civil War".

-The library and much of the archival material, including the MOLLUS archives, are on long-term loan to the library of the Civil War Heritage Center at the Union League of Philadelphia which is scheduled to open in 2012.
+The library and archival material, including the MOLLUS archives, are on long-term loan to the library of the Heritage Center at the Union League of Philadelphia.

 The Civil War Museum of Philadelphia has one of the most significant collections of Civil War artifacts in the country, in fact the largest collection of significant artifacts and archival material outside of government hands.
 Harold Holzer, noted Civil War historian and Co-Chair of the United States Lincoln Bicentennial Commission, said of the collection: “The Civil War Museum's collection is truly an American treasure”.